All About Manatees!

 Manatees can be found in shallow, slow-moving rivers, estuaries, saltwater bays, canals, and coastal areas — particularly where seagrass beds or freshwater vegetation flourish.
 Manatees are a migratory species.
 Within the United States, they are concentrated in Florida in the winter.
 In summer months, they can be found as far west as Texas and as far north as Massachusetts, but summer sightings in Alabama, Georgia and South Carolina are more common.
 West Indian manatees can also be found in the coastal and inland waterways of Central America and along the northern coast of South America, although distribution in these areas may be discontinuous.

 Manatees are gentle and slow-moving animals.
 Most of their time is spent eating, resting, and traveling.
 Manatee are mostly herbivorous, however small fish and invertebrates can sometimes be ingested along with a manatee’s normal vegetation diet.
-They eat a large variety of submerged, emergent, and floating plants and can consume 10-15% of their body weight in vegetation daily.
+They eat aquatic plants and can consume floating, emergent, and submerged vegetation from freshwater, brackish, and saltwater environments.
 Because they are mammals, they must surface to breathe air.
 They may rest submerged at the bottom or just below the surface of the water, coming up to breathe on an average of every three to five minutes.
 When manatees are using a great deal of energy, they may surface to breathe as often as every 30 seconds.
 When resting, manatees have been known to stay submerged for up to 20 minutes.
 Manatees can swim up to 20 miles per hour in short bursts, but they usually only swim about three to five miles per hour.

 West Indian manatees have no natural enemies, and it is believed they can live 60 years or more.
 As with all wild animal populations, a certain percentage of manatee mortality is attributed to natural causes of death such as cold stress, gastrointestinal disease, pneumonia, and other diseases.
 A high number of additional fatalities are from human-related causes.
 Most human-related manatee fatalities occur from collisions with watercraft.
 Other causes of human-related manatee mortality include being crushed and/or drowned in canal locks and flood control structures; ingestion of fish hooks, litter, and monofilament line; and entanglement in crab trap lines.
 Ultimately, loss of habitat is the most serious threat facing manatees in the United States today.
 There is a minimum population count of 6,620 manatees as of February 2017, according to the most recent synoptic survey.